 The boats that go from Chau Doc to Phnom Penh usually leave from near the Victoria Hotel in Chau Doc.
 It’s easy to find and not far from most of the places that you’ll stay.
 When we did this route we were picked up from our hotel in a rickshaw.

 The boats from Chau Doc to Phnom Penh leave in the morning and it’s usually a relatively early start, so you’ll want to stay somewhere close.
 If you want to be really close, then stay at the Victoria Hotel which is a really nice hotel.
-We have also stayed at and can recommend the Trung Nguyen in Chau Doc which is about a 10-15 minute walk from the ferry dock.
+A more budget option is the Paris Hotel Chau Doc which is a great budget hotel and only a couple of minutes from the ferry dock.

 Boats from Chau Doc to Phnom Penh take about 6.5 hours, including the border crossing, which is done as the boat pulls up to the immigration stations about mid-journey.